Who is the most important person in your life?

 Do we have Christ at the centre of everything?

-As I thought about this, I realised that all I long for more and more is to truly worship God.
+As I thought about this, I realised that our hearts should long more and moreto truly worship God.

-This year I have made a conscious decision to surrender all of me to Christ.
-All those parts of our heart and soul that we try to keep away from total surrender.
+This year will you make a decision to surrender all areas of your life to Christ?
+All those parts of your heart and soul that we try to keep away from total surrender to God.

-At times it has been difficult and my will fights back.
+At times it has been difficult and our will fights back.

-But I know that in Christ I am an overcomer, so I seek to worship Him and only Him.
+But I know that in Christ we are overcomers, so seek to worship Him and only Him.

 One day we will truly worship the Lamb face to face, but until then we worship Him on this earth.